Raytwo/ARCropolis/README.md

 ### Logging

-As of version 0.9.3-beta4 (only for beta users at time of writing), ARCropolis allows you to change the amount of logging you would like to see.
+As of version 0.9.3, ARCropolis allows you to change the amount of logging you would like to see.

 To do so, change the ``logger_level`` field in your configuration to one of the followings: